jondeuce/DECAES.jl/docs/src/index.md

-# DECAES.jl
+# DEcomposition and Component Analysis of Exponential Signals (DECAES)

 ## Introduction

-Myelin Water Imaging (DECAES) is a magnetic resonance imaging (MRI) technique used to visualize the myelin water contained in the brain's white matter.
+Myelin Water Imaging (MWI) is a magnetic resonance imaging (MRI) technique used to visualize the myelin water contained in the brain's white matter.
 This package implements a method of computing the myelin water fraction (MWF) - the fraction of water trapped in myelin lipid bilayers relative to the total water in the region - which was pioneered at the University of British Columbia (UBC) by Alex MacKay and Ken Whittal.

-DECAES works by analyzing multi spin-echo type MRI scans.
+DECAES.jl works by analyzing multi spin-echo MRI scans.
 The multi-echo signal is decomposed into exponential components using a regularized inverse Laplace transform-based technique.
 This method involves solving the regularized nonnegative least squares (NNLS) problem